Arthur Goss: Artistic interests

-Goss was a member of the Toronto Camera Club and an active member of the pictorialist movement.
+Goss was a member of the Toronto Camera Club and active within the pictorialist movement.
+The artist intended to help create a national network of photographers, and was also associated with the Arts and Letters Club, with which he staged a number of exhibitions in the 1910s.
+Modeled after the Group of Seven, Goss hoped to develop distinctly Canadian style within global photography.
+Though the Arts and Letters Club was ultimately unable to achieve a similar level of fame, it managed to connect leading figures in Canadian Art including A.Y.
+Jackson, F.H.
+Varley, and Harold Mortimer-Lamb.

 He explored customary pictorialist subject matter, such as portraits and landscapes, and experimented with the characteristic soft-focus style of pictorialism.
 Like others associated with the movement, Goss aimed to produce aesthetically pleasing images and viewed his artistic practice as a form of personal expression.
 He organized exhibitions of art photography and won awards for his own photographs, which were shown at exhibitions in Canada and England.

 Legacy

 There are approximately 26,000 negatives in the Arthur Goss collection at the City of Toronto Archives.
 These negatives were found in the attic of old City Hall and were catalogued by city archivists in the 1960s.

 Canadian writer Michael Ondaatje relied on Goss′s photographs when researching his novel In the Skin of a Lion about the immigrant and working class experience in early 20th Century Toronto.

 Ondaatje decided to include Goss as a character in this novel.

 Following the interest in Goss, following the publication of Ondaatje′s novel, the City of Toronto Archives developed a special lecture and tour, tailored for students, addressing the role of Goss′s photos in Ondaatje's book.

 Goss's duties included providing a visual record of the health and social problems posed by urban poverty.

 Scholars have compared Goss's photographs of urban poverty to those of Jacob A. Riis and Lewis W. Hine.

 Decades after his death, his work is celebrated, in several books collecting his photographs, and in magazine profiles.